DrLex0/quake-frogbots/waypoint/README.md

 Some hints to improve chances of this working:
 - The path must be parallel to the wall.
 The simplest way to ensure this, is to place both markers right against the wall.
 - Place the end marker right on the edge from where to jump, to maximize the distance that can be bridged.
+This marker should only have 1 incoming and 1 outgoing path, and should be made _exclusive_ if there is any risk of touching it while not wall strafing.
-- If the available wall segment is short, also assign `narrow` mode to the path to get the most out of it.
+- If the available wall segment is short, also assign `narrow` mode to the path to make the bot come closer to the start point and get the most from the limited space.
 - It may also help to set _focused path mode_ on the path leading to the start marker, to ensure the bot is already looking mostly in the right direction at the start of the path.
 Slow path mode may help to give the bot more time to adjust its aim.

 Look at `catalyst` (jump towards mega health) for an example.